imixs/imixs-workflow/src/site/markdown/engine/plugins/analysisplugin.md

     <item name='measurepoint' type='stop'>p1</item>

-definens a end point named 'p1'.
+defines an end point named 'p1'.
 The results will be stored into the txtWorkflowActivityLog (comments).
-In additio the AnalysisPlugin will create the following fields:
+In addition the AnalysisPlugin will create the following fields:

-  * datMeasurePointStart_[NAME] : contains the start time points (list latest entry on top!)
+  * datMeasurePointStart_[NAME] : contains the start time points (lists latest entry on top!)
   * datMeasurePointEnd_[NAME] : contains the end time points (list)
-  * numMeasurePoint_[NAME]: contains the total time in milis.
+  * numMeasurePoint_[NAME]: contains the total time in msec

-The [NAME] sufix will be replaced with the name of teh measurepoint.
+The [NAME] suffix will be replaced with the name of the measuring point.
 So it is possible
- to define several mesaurepoints in one workflow.
+ to define several measuring points in one workflow.